-Qualities being Points Possible Assessed 100-90% 90%-80% 80%-70% 70%-60% 60%-0% Superior Very Good Good Needs Work Poor Quality accurate spelling, punctuation, and grammar.
+Points Possible Qualities being Assessed 100-90% Superior 90%-80% Very Good 80%-70% Good 70%-60% Needs Work 60%-0% Poor Quality 4.
+Post is well-written, with accurate spelling, punctuation, and grammar.

-Grading: This assignment is worth 20% of your total Grade.
+Grading: This assignment is worth 20% of your total grade.
+Grades on Group assignments are assigned to the whole group.

 PLEASE NOTE: All written assignments in this course will be submitted to TURNITIN and reviewed for plagiarism and use of AI.
-FIU requires that all students found plagiarizing be reported and receive an F for the assignment.
+FIU requires that all students found plagiarizing be reported and receive 0 for the assignment until their reported case is resolved.